-- Both juvenile and young adult materials are selected with the same care and judgment as adult materials.
+Both juvenile and young adult materials are selected with the same care and judgment as adult materials.
 The collection is carefully chosen for children of all ages and abilities, with emphasis on materials that educate and entertain, stimulate the imagination, develop reading ability and enable children to learn about the world around them.
-Materials are purchased in both print and non-print formats. - 2.
-The Library maintains a collection of materials specifically selected for young adults.
-Materials are selected as a bridge to the adult collection.
-Novels and recreational materials are selected based on their special appeal for this age group.
-In general, this is a browsing collection.
+Materials are purchased in both print and non-print formats.

-3. The Library is committed to developing a collection of materials that support the local school district curriculum.
+- 2. The Library maintains a collection of materials specifically selected for young adults.
+Materials are selected as a bridge to the adult collection. - 3.
+The Library is committed to developing a collection of materials that support the local school district curriculum.
 Children and young adults are not limited to the special collections provided for them.
 Rather, they are encouraged to make full use of the entire collection to the extent that their interests and capabilities allow.